Woodard v. Navient Solutions, LLC et al.

 Expand/Collapse All

-• The Lawsuit deals with “Private Student Loans,” which for this purpose are defined as student loans that were not made, insured, or guaranteed by a governmental unit or non-profit institution, were not made under any program funded in whole or in part by any governmental entity or non-profit institution, and were not for attendance at schools that were accredited under Title IV of the Higher Education Act of 1965.
+• The Lawsuit deals with certain “Private Student Loans,” which for this purpose are defined as student loans that were not made, insured, or guaranteed by a governmental unit or non-profit institution, were not made under any program funded in whole or in part by any governmental entity or non-profit institution, and were not for attendance at schools that were accredited under Title IV of the Higher Education Act of 1965.

 The Lawsuit alleges that these Private Student Loans are “dischargeable” in bankruptcy.
 The Lawsuit also alleges that, by collecting or attempting to collect on Private Student Loans from borrowers or co-borrowers who obtained discharge orders in their bankruptcy cases, the Defendants violated bankruptcy court orders.